 The following section is for anyone who communicates on behalf of a District-sponsored group, program, or event.
 We appreciate your work and want to assist you in getting the word out about your activities.
-If you remember nothing else from this section, remember these four main points:
+If you remember nothing else from this section, remember these four points:

-- 1. Work closely with District staff.

-- 2. Get your information nailed down early.

-- 3. Edit carefully.

-- 4. Route all materials through the District Office for review.
+- 1. Work closely with District staff including your primary staff contact, the Communications Specialist, and the Administrative Assistants. - 2.
+Get your information nailed down early. - 3.
+Edit carefully. - 4.
+Route all materials through the District Office for review before finalizing.

-COMMUNICATING ABOUT YOUR EVENT: DOs and DON'Ts
+COMMUNICATING ABOUT YOUR EVENT: DOs and DON'TS